 Addition of Water to Alkenes (Hydration of Alkenes)

-The acid most commonly applied to catalyze this reaction is dilute aqueous solution of sulfuric acid (H2SO4).
-Sulfuric acid dissociates completely in aqueous solution and the hydronium ion (H3O+) generated participates in the reaction.
-Strong organic acid, tosyl acid (TsOH), is used sometimes as well.
+The acid most commonly applied to catalyze this reaction is the dilute aqueous solution of sulfuric acid (H2SO4).
+Sulfuric acid dissociates completely in an aqueous solution and the hydronium ion (H3O+) generated participates in the reaction. a strong organic acid, tosyl acid (TsOH), is sometimes used as well.

-The mechanism for acid-catalyzed hydration of alkene is essentially the same as the mechanism for the addition of hydrogen halide, HX, to alkenes, and the reaction therefore follows Markovnikov’s rule as well in terms of regioselectivity.
+The mechanism for the acid-catalyzed hydration of alkene is essentially the same as the mechanism for the addition of hydrogen halide, HX, to alkenes, and the reaction therefore also follows Markovnikov’s rule in terms of regioselectivity.
 The hydration of 1-methylcyclohexene and the reaction mechanism are shown below.

-Since water molecule can be regarded as H—OH, so the regioselectivity of alcohol product that follows Markovnikov’s rule means the hydrogen atom connects to the double bond carbon that has more hydrogen atoms, and OH group adds to the carbon that has less hydrogen atoms.
-This can be explained again by the formation of more stable carbocation in the first step of the mechanism.
-The acidic hydronium ion (H3O+) is regenerated in the last deprotonation step, so only a small amount of acid is required to initiate the reaction, the acid therefore is a catalyst.
+Since a water molecule can be regarded as H—OH, the regioselectivity of alcohol product that follows Markovnikov’s rule means the hydrogen atom connects to the double bond carbon that has more hydrogen atoms, and the OH group adds to the carbon that has fewer hydrogen atoms.
+This can be explained again by the formation of a more stable carbocation in the first step of the mechanism.
+The acidic hydronium ion (H3O+) is regenerated in the last deprotonation step, so only a small amount of acid is required to initiate the reaction.
+The acid therefore is a catalyst.

-Comparing the hydration reaction of alkene to the dehydration reaction of alcohol in section 10.1.2, you would recognize that they are reverse reactions, one is addition and the other is elimination.
+When comparing the hydration reaction of alkene to the dehydration reaction of alcohol in section 10.1.2, you will recognize that they are reverse reactions, as one is addition, and the other is elimination.
 To produce alcohol from alkene via hydration, water should be in excess to ensure the reaction goes to completion.
-While to prepare alkene from alcohol through dehydration, high concentration of acid with elevated temperature favor the elimination process and the product can be removed by distillation as they formed to push the equilibrium to alkene side.
+While preparing alkene from alcohol through dehydration, a high concentration of acid with an elevated temperature favors the elimination process, and the product can be removed by distillation as it is formed to push the equilibrium to the alkene side.

 Addition of Alcohol to Alkenes

-With the presence of acid, an alcohol can be added to the alkene in the same way that water does, and ether formed as product.
+With the presence of acid, an alcohol can be added to the alkene in the same way that water can be, and ether is formed as a product.
 For example:

 Mechanism: addition of methanol to 2-methyl-1-butene